legitbiz/SealsOfFate/README.md

 ## Overview

 Seals of Fate is a prototype rogue-like built in the Unity engine using C#.
-Currently it contains one procedural generated level with enemies and food pickups.
+Currently it contains one procedurally generated level with enemies and food pickups.
 It has basic combat in with the framework implemented to design more complex attacks.

 ## Setup instructions